Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 Exploration Phase

 Heroes explore Baldur's Gate together — drawing tiles, collecting items, and discovering omens.
-Cooperative and tense.
+Cooperative and tense as the haunt roll looms.

 🗡️